mrYakamoto/phase-1-mock-assessment/guessing_game/README.md

 ## Release 1

-Make all of the driver code in driver_code_release_1.rb evaluate to true.
+Refactor the code in Release 0 to make all of the driver code in driver_code_release_1.rb evaluate to true.

 Note: This will break Release 0.
-That's okay, but commit before you start.
+You need to have a commit where release 0 is completely working, then a separate commit where release 1 is completely working.
+Both of these commits should be on the same branch.

 *Don't forget to commit when you finish Release 1!
 From here on out, it's up to you to remember.*